whitedevil369/Wautomsg-b0t/README.md

 # Disclaimer
 <b>This tool is made only for constructive purposes with a good intention, Please Use this tool Responsibly and don't try to Message bomb or Spam any unknown people.</b> <br />
-Feel free to fork/publish this tool, but just make sure that you give credits to @whitedevil369 or Poornesh Adhithya.
+Feel free to fork/publish this tool, but just make sure that you give credits to @whitedevil369 or Poornesh Adhithya.<br />
+Improvements by @kaushik0x7d2 ( Kaushik Kachireddy ).